Redi-Rock Walls Support Winding Mountain Bridge

 In order to provide adequate support, substantial cheek walls and fin walls at the abutments were required.

 The owners of Tavaci chose the Redi-Rock retaining wall system due to Redi-Rock's ability to build tall gravity walls without the need for geogrid tie backs.
 Redi-Rock requires minimal excavation behind walls, whereas reinforced walls require extensive excavation to provide room to place geogrid.
 The texture and ability to be colored were also strong selling points for the Redi-Rock system.

 Tavaci designers did not want massive, imposing walls so they designed the walls with a terraced look.
-Near the entrance to the development, several tiers of Redi-Rock 28in (710mm) series blocks compose six-feet-tall (1.8 meter) gravity walls that provide erosion control and structural support.
+Near the entrance to the development, several tiers of Redi-Rock 28in (710mm) solid blocks compose six-feet-tall (1.8 meter) gravity walls that provide erosion control and structural support.
 The walls abutting the bridge stand 12-14 feet (3.7-4.3 meters) high and are reinforced with geogrid.